rstudio-education/arm-workshop-rsc2019/content/days/day1/_index.markdown

 Basic schedule:

 - Breakfast will be served from 8am - 9am.
-- Both workshop days start at 9am and end at 5pm.
+- The workshop starts at 9am and ends at 5:30pm.
-- Lunch will be served from 12:30pm - 1:15pm.
+- Lunch will be served from 12:30pm - 2:00pm.
 - We also offer mid-morning and mid-afternoon breaks.

 Here is a tentative timetable for Day 1: